Does Kratom Interact With Methadone?

 Lastly, it bears mentioning again that — like other opioids — methadone is addictive, and an increased dose carries the risk of respiratory depression — the number one cause of overdose deaths.

-Indigenous peoples have used kratom in Southeast Asia for many centuries, but it is just becoming known in the west.
+Indigenous peoples have used kratom in Southeast Asia for centuries to combat pain and fatigue, but it is just becoming known in the west.

 Unfortunately, due to misinformation and other structural factors, kratom is targeted by the authorities for enhanced restriction.
-As of now, kratom is still an unregulated substance, making it harder to study.
+Currently, kratom is still an unregulated substance, making it harder to study.

 Depending on the dosage, kratom produces a few different effects.